Louisa Fast

-Louisa K. Fast (born 15 January 1878) was an American suffragist and international activist.
+Louisa K. Fast (January 15, 1878 – November 6, 1979) was an American suffragist and international activist.

 Early life

 Louisa was born in Canton, Ohio to Melanchton Luther Fast and Maria Louisa Kuhn.
 Louisa's father died one month before she was born, and her mother died three weeks after she was born.
 When her parents died, she became a ward of William McKinley, who was a friend of her parents.
 He was governor of Ohio at the time.
 Kinley took care of her until Louisa became of age, and kept in contact with her even during his presidency.
 Fast graduated in 1898 from Smith College.
 She went to France during World War I as part of Smith College's relief unit, and she worked to rebuild the countryside.

 Activism

 Fast became involved with the League of Women Voters in 1920.
 At the time, the organization had just been formed.
 Through the organization, she traveled around Ohio advocating for women's groups to organize and form local chapters of the League of Women Voters.
 In 1923, she got a job working with the International Relations Branch of the League of Women Voters and worked with Carrie Chapman Catt to develop conferences.
 In 1935, she helped plan the 1935 Istanbul-based conference of the International Alliance of Women for Suffrage and Equal Citizenship.